Naresh-0007/HR-Analaytics/README.md

 ---

 ## 📧 Contact
-For questions or feedback, feel free to reach out via [Your Email or GitHub Profile Link].
+For questions or feedback, feel free to reach out via https://github.com/Naresh-0007.